Images are still loading please cancel your preview and try again shortly.

 Phase II cases with at least one stop-the-clock since 2012

-The long-term trend in prenotification duration of phase I remedies cases is still upward, but we may have seen a (Covid-related) peak in 2021.
-In 2013, on average, the prenotification period was almost 5 months.
-In 2022, the duration was more than 6.5 months.
+The long-term trend in prenotification duration of phase I remedies cases is still upward, but we may have seen a peak in 2023 with an average duration of over 10 months.
+In 2015, on average, the prenotification period was 4 months.
+In 2024, the duration was more than 8 months.

 Phase I cases - prenotification duration in months

-For phase I unconditional approval cases, the long-term trend is upward, with 2022 setting a record.
-In 2013, on average, the prenotification period was 2.5 months.
-In 2022, this duration was 5 months, an increase of almost 100%.
+For phase I unconditional approval cases, the long-term trend is upward, with 2022 setting a new record.
+In 2015, on average, the prenotification period was over 2.5 months.
+In 2024, this duration was over 5 months, an increase of more than 100%.

 Transactions with significant overlaps are investigated in more detail